In this article, we’ll learn how to create Schema markup in JSON-LD format for a local business with multiple locations.

 Schema markup allows you to get rich results in Google Search, and also helps Google to display your business in relevant local search results.

-markup for a business with a single location is not particularly difficult.
-You need to use the appropriate template and edit or add the necessary attributes.
+Creating LocalBusiness markup for a business with a single location is not particularly difficult.
+You need to use an appropriate template and edit or add the necessary attributes.

 What you need to pay attention to